daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

 In his book Zero to One, Peter Thiel explores seven core fundamentals that successful technology startups have in common.
 The key takeaway: startups should exude these seven pivotal traits – otherwise, red flags.
-Here's why your data science innovations teams should also exude the mentality of a technology startup, from the perspective of a data scientist in digital strategy consulting.
+Here's why your data science team should also exude the mentality of a technology startup to empower innovation, from the perspective of a data scientist in digital strategy consulting.

 <br><br>